Indonesia–Philippines relations

-Both nations are the founders of ASEAN and the members of Non-Aligned Movement and APEC.
+Both nations are founding members of ASEAN, and they are also members of the Non-Aligned Movement and APEC.
 Both countries are members of the East ASEAN Growth Triangle together with Brunei Darussalam and Malaysia in the BIMP-EAGA.
-Both countries are mainly composed of islands and they both reject territorial claims of the People's Republic of China in the region.
+Both countries are mostly composed of islands, and they also both reject territorial claims of the People's Republic of China in the region.

-Philippines and Indonesia also share several non-traditional security concerns, including climate change, terrorism, and economic recovery from the COVID-19 pandemic amid the Russo-Ukrainian war and the tension in the Taiwan Strait.
+The Philippines and Indonesia also share several non-traditional security concerns, including climate change, terrorism, and economic recovery from the COVID-19 pandemic amid the Russo-Ukrainian war and the ongoing tension in the Taiwan Strait.